Beaconsfield Victoria Australia

 Some of the new trees in the foreground with older trees in the background

 The new trees have been propagated from the existing trees to preserve the botanical link to our past.
+These trees have settled in well and the whole appearance as we drive up the hill of the Avenue is so good.

 More information on the Avenue of Honour exists on the Beaconsfield Digital Memorial.